Kevdiy/gp/README.md

 Gabor patch training Game
 (Eyes & brain trainng in Traditional Chinese display)

-This game can be added to your mobile device "Main Screen" and you can be play it offline This is a basic vesion for children and elderly, advanced version can be found at here http://kevdiy.github.io/gp2

 This game can be added to your mobile device's "Home Screen," allowing you to play it offline.
 This is a basic version designed for children and the elderly.
 An advanced version is available at here http://kevdiy.github.io/gp2

 了解我們的眼睛和大腦是如何工作的